Nervous System Literacy

 What makes this training different?

-Beth Derry is a Zoologist, a science communicator, a Resilience Coach and a Certified Havening Techniques® practitioner based in Brighton.
+Beth Derry is a Zoologist, science communicator, Resilience Coach and Certified Havening Techniques® practitioner based in Brighton.